PrincetonUniversity/hpc_beginning_workshop/04_first_job/README.md

 ### Tired of Duo?

 You can [suppress Duo](https://github.com/PrincetonUniversity/removing_tedium) in a variety of ways.
+You should not try to do this during an in-person workshop.

 ## R Script Example